nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. Listing out all trainings
   * Input: `list /t`
-  * Expected Output: Since there is only 1 training entry, `Friday Training 1`, the list command will succeed nad show the details of `Friday Training 1`
+  * Expected Output: Since there is only 1 training entry, `Friday Training 1`, the list command will succeed and show the details of `Friday Training 1`

 4. Delete an existing training